Thiago099/jsx-dom-builder/README.md

     </div>
 </div>

-// the $parent function will append an element to either another element or a dom element app.$parent(document.body)
+// the $parent function will append an element to another element, in this case the body app.$parent(document.body)
 ```